Embracing Permaculture Guatemala: The Influence & Impact

 Polyculture is the intentional growing of various crops in close proximity to each other and rotating them seasonally.
 These methods help to minimize pests and diseases, improve soil health, and increase overall productivity.

-An open hand shows a little pod broken open with several dozen seeds on a farm tour in Guatemala.
+An open hand shows a little pod broken open with several dozen seeds on a farm tour on permaculture Guatemala.

 Photo Credit: Granja Tz’ikin